Emulating AC OPF solvers for Obtaining Sub-second Feasible, Near-Optimal Solutions: Simulation Results

 \subsection{Speedups}

-As the table shows, especially for the 500 and 1,354-bus networks, the learning-based solution can provide solutions with speedups of over twenty times faster than using a traditional solver, even one that has been warm-started.
-A DC OPF, in comparison, takes about the same amount of time to solve a much simpler, convex problem, but whose solution does not satisfy the AC power flow equations.
+As Table \ref{tab:time} shows, especially for the 500 and 1,354-bus networks, the learning-based solution can provide solutions with speedups of over twenty times faster than using a traditional solver, even one that has been warm-started.
+A DC OPF, in comparison, takes about the same amount of time to solve a much simpler, convex problem, and, considering it entails a linear set of constraints, has no issues finding a solution.
 For smaller networks, the benefit of using a ML-based method is negligible; sub-second solution times are already achieved by standard AC OPF methods.
 Another interesting idea is to use a ML model to warm-start the AC OPF as in \cite{Baker_learning} or the AC PF as in \cite{chen2020hotstarting}, but we only compare with traditional warm-start methods here.
+Lastly, it should be mentioned that the NN-based solver can be trained and tested using data generated from commercial solvers such as CPLEX or Gurobi which may be able to improve the performance of all of the test cases here.
+As the training data for the NN is simply the variable vector at each iteration, any iterative algorithm can be used for data generation.
+We expect the \emph{relative} speedups to remain relatively consistent regardless of the solver, however.